 Install the GRUB boot loader to the main device.

-configure Debian as shown in the video following the additional steps below.
+Note: Configure Debian as shown above (and in the video) and follow the additional steps below.

 First check for any updates to the OS and apps:

 Then, if any are available, and you are comfortable installing them, issue this comand:

 In the following command we are installing vim as our default text editor, curl to be able to transfer data via HTTP and other protocols, and git so that we can access and download Github repositories.

 apt install vim curl git

 We want our hostname to be:

 I use vim during the video, but if you wish, you can use nano which is built in to Debian.

 Which editor you use doesn't matter to me, as long as you get the job done.
 However, if you want to follow along with what I am doing, I suggest using vim.